 Pour the granola onto the prepared baking pan.

-Shape and flatten the granola into a rectangle that is about an inch thick.
-The thickness of the granola will ensure that it stays nice and chewy in the centre once it’s baked.
+Shape and flatten the granola into a rectangle, about an inch thick.
+The thickness of the granola will ensure that it stays nice and chewy in the centre.
 I used a spatula to help straighten up the edges as well, as you can see below.
-Bake the granola for 40 minutes at 330 degrees and when it comes out of the oven, it will be nicely toasted and browned a little bit on the edges as well.

 Now I know that you’ll want to try it right away and they do taste so good when they are warm.
 But trust me, it is much easier to cut it up into bars if you let the granola cool first.

-Common Questions
+Common Granola Questions

 This recipe will make approx 24 bars, depending on the size that you cut them.
 I like to keep them small to fit in my kids’ lunch boxes.

-Check out my other school safe and mini treat snacks below:
+Check out my other school-safe and mini-treat snacks below:

 - My mini chocolate donuts are always a hit (vegan)

-- Recreate an allergy safe version of rice krispie treats (dairy free)
+- Recreate an allergy-safe version of rice krispie treats (dairy-free)

-- How about my easy to make air fryer churro bites (vegan)
+- How about my easy-to-make air fryer churro bites (vegan)

 Allergy Friendly Cranberry Granola Bars